fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/thermometer-gauge.md

 Click [here](http://jsfiddle.net/fusioncharts/8r7RV/) to edit the above gauge.

-## Manually set the thermometer radius and height
+## Manually Set the Thermometer Radius and Height

 You can let the gauge automatically calculate the best thermometer radius and height based on the data you provide, or explicitly set them yourself.
 Use the following attributes to manually set the thermometer radius and height: